mfkiwl/apple-riscv/devlog.md

     - Fixed bug in decode logic: corrected logic for invalid instruction detection
     - Fixed bug in trap ctrl module: ecall should trigger pc_trap too.
   - Added more isa tests for csr instruction and exception.
-  - Designed soc bus
-    - Only imem and dmem bus are connected.
-Other bus will be added in future
-    - now instruction memory and data memory are in separate address range and are connected to cpu core though the bus controller
-    - updated all the tests related to this change

 - 04/18/2021
   - Implemented interrupt logic and added few more csr register